Luxury and strength from hardwood

 Although the constructions are certainly different, engineered hardwood looks the same as solid hardwood.
 The wood styles and finishes are pretty much identical, so it’s impossible to discern between solid and engineered wood by appearance.
 It is, however, worth noting that since engineered hardwood is made from different layers, it cannot be refinished as many times as solid hardwood.

-To learn more about engineered hardwood, be sure to visit Benjamin’s Carpet One in Richland, WA.
+To learn more about engineered hardwood, be sure to visit Benjamin’s Carpet One in Kennewick, WA.
 Work with one of our experts to compare solid and engineered hardwood first-hand!